Experimental memory control in continuous variable optical quantum reservoir computing: Results

 The unique non-zero term $M$ we use for the feedback mask is the one corresponding to $\langle\Delta \hat{q}^2\rangle^{(k-1)}$.
 At each timestep $k$, we set the global phase depending on the input $s_k$ and the feedback as:

 $M$, $\alpha$ and $\beta$ are randomly chosen within ranges that ensure both the input and the feedback contribute comparably to the phase.
-These ranges are selected to explore a nontrivial region of the observable space (see Subsec. \ref{sub:par} for more details).
+These ranges are selected to explore a nontrivial region of the observable space.

 We begin with a binary task, the \textit{temporal XOR}, where the target output is $\hat{y}_k=s_k\bigoplus s_{k-1}$ and the input is a sequence of binary values $s_k\in \{0,1\}$.
 This task requires both nonlinearity as well as memory of the previous encoded input at each timestep.
 The reservoir is trained on a set of inputs using linear regression applied to the measured observables.
-The goal is to determine the optimal weights $\mathbf{w}, b$ that maximize accuracy (see Sec.~\ref{sec:methods}) by matching the predicted outputs $y_k$ (we put a threshold at $0.5$ to divide into $0$s and $1$s) with the known targets $\hat{y}_k$ in the training set.
+The goal is to determine the optimal weights $\mathbf{w}, b$ that maximize accuracy (see Supplementary) by matching the predicted outputs $y_k$ (we put a threshold at $0.5$ to divide into $0$s and $1$s) with the known targets $\hat{y}_k$ in the training set.

 The performance of the reservoir is then evaluated using the accuracy again, but on a test sequence of new data.
 In plot (a) of Fig.~\ref{fig:exp}, we present an example of the test target values and the corresponding experimental prediction.
 In plots (b) and (c) below, we show experimental and simulated accuracies as a function of training set size, for different levels of Gaussian noise.
 Experimental instabilities can introduce Gaussian noise in the measurement of the observables (see Fig.~\ref{fig:setup}), which can be mitigated by averaging over repeated measurements.
 These instabilities arise from mechanical and thermal fluctuations and are not intrinsic limitations of the protocol, but rather reflect the current performance of the experimental setup.
 We see that the training saturates for set sizes around 100 and that noise affects the performance.
 Nevertheless, the reservoir could achieve experimentally test accuracies of $98\pm1\%$ for realistic levels of noise, with only $70$ training steps.
 The experimental noise is also well numerically simulated with a Gaussian model and the results are similar, as shown in plot (c) of Fig.~\ref{fig:exp}.